LukeSmithxyz/st/README.md

 # Luke's build of st - the simple (suckless) terminal

-Forked from [https://github.com/shiva/st](https://github.com/shiva/st) for simplicity's sake, which is the [suckless terminal (st)](https://st.suckless.org/) with some patches added:
+Forked from [https://github.com/shiva/st](https://github.com/shiva/st) for simplicity's sake, which is the [suckless terminal (st)](https://st.suckless.org/) with some additional features:

-+ transparency
++ Adjustable transparency/alpha
-+ copy to clipboard (alt-shift-c)
-+ Optional compatibility with `Xresources` and `pywal` for dynamic colors
++ Compatibility with `Xresources` and `pywal` for dynamic colors
-+ Solarized colors (light and dark toggleable)
-+ vertcenter
-+ scrollback with keyboard
-+ scrollback with mouse
-+ updated to latest version 0.8.1
++ Copy to clipboard (alt-shift-c)

-## My own additions

 + Default font is system "mono" at 14pt, meaning the font will match your system font.
 + Hold alt and press either ↑/↓ or the vim keys k/j to move up/down in the terminal.
++ Shift+Mouse wheel will as well.
 + Alt-u and Alt-d scroll back/forward in history a page at a time.
-+ Alt-PageUp and Alt-PageDown scroll back/forward in history a page at a time.
++ Alt-PageUp and Alt-PageDown will do the same.
-+ Transparency with solarized colors by default.
 + Zoom in/out with Alt+Shift+k/j or u/d for larger intervals.

-## Terminal-specific mappings

-(Additions before me.)
++ Vertcenter
++ Optional solarized colors (light and dark toggleable)
++ updated to latest version 0.8.1

+The following additional bindings were added before I forked this:

 + Scroll through history -- Shift+PageUp/PageDown or Shift+Mouse wheel
 + Increase/decrease font size -- Shift+Alt+PageUp/PageDown